Khachatur Abovian: Legacy

 Abovian's life is well remembered in Armenia.
-During the years in which Armenia was under Soviet rule, his pro-Russia stance was emphasized.
+During the era of Soviet Armenia, his pro-Russia stance was emphasized.
 Kevork Bardakjian argues that, while there is much reason for the praise of Abovian, his veneration was carried to extremes, especially during the Soviet years, leaving many worthy contemporaries in the shadow of the chosen 'fathers' or 'masters.'
 Abovian's work had little influence on Western Armenian literature, particularly in its formative years.
 Bardakjian also suggests that the extent of the influence of Abovian's work, much of which was published decades after his death, is still open to debate.
 Bardakjian writes that Abovian cannot be regarded as the father of modern Armenian literature, but that he merits recognition as the founder of modern Eastern Armenian literature for his novel Wounds of Armenia.

 Abovian was influenced by the progressive pedagogical views of Jean-Jacques Rousseau and Johann Heinrich Pestalozzi.
 Ara Baliozian wrote:

 [Abovian] believed that every person, even the lowest, has inherent powers capable of development.
 These liberal views, together with his persistent efforts to reform the education system, alienated him from the Armenian establishment—the clergy and the wealthy merchants: an alliance that has always been on the side of reaction rather than progress.
 As a result, he may have committed suicide, or, as a thinker impossible to muzzle, he may have been secretly assassinated by agents of the Czar.

-Schools, streets, boulevards and parks were named after him.
-The village of Elar, located 10 km northeast of Yerevan, was named after him in 1961.
-Two years later, as the village's population grew larger, Abovyan was accorded with city status.
-His home in Kanaker was turned into a house-museum in 1939, and many of his original writings are preserved there.
-The work Abovian accomplished in the field of education was remembered.
+During the Soviet era, several schools, streets, boulevards and parks were named after the writer.
+The village of Elar, located 10 km northeast of Yerevan, was named after him on October 12, 1961.
+The decision followed an earlier suggestion to rename the community made by Anastas Mikoyan during his 1954 visit to Armenia.
+As the village's population grew, Abovyan was formally accorded city status in 1963.
+Abovian's home in Kanaker was turned into a house-museum in 1939, and many of his original writings are preserved there.
+The work that the writer accomplished in the field of education was honored.
 Yerevan's State Pedagogical Institute was named after him.
 On 28 February 1964, a medal was named in his honour (Abovyani anvan medal) which was awarded to schoolteachers who showed exceptional abilities in teaching and education.